Vicente Guerrero: Presidency

 A liberal folk hero of the independence insurgency, Guerrero became president on 1 April 1829, with conservative Anastasio Bustamante as his vice president.
-For some of Guerrero's supporters, a visibly mixed-race man from Mexico's periphery becoming president of Mexico was a step toward what one 1829 pamphleteer called "the reconquest of this land by its legitimate owners" and called Guerrero "that immortal hero, favorite son of Nezahualcoyotzin", the famous ruler of prehispanic Texcoco.
+For some of Guerrero's supporters, a visibly mixed-race man from Mexico's periphery becoming president of Mexico was a step toward what one 1829 pamphleteer called "the reconquest of this land by its legitimate owners" and called Guerrero "that immortal hero, favorite son of Nezahualcoyotzin", the famous ruler of pre-Hispanic Texcoco.
 Some creole elites (American-born whites of Spanish heritage) were alarmed by Guerrero as president, a group that liberal Lorenzo de Zavala disparagingly called "the new Mexican aristocracy".

 Guerrero set about creating a cabinet of liberals, but his government already encountered serious problems, including its very legitimacy, since president-elect Gómez Pedraza had resigned under pressure.
 Some traditional federalists leaders, who might have supported Guerrero, did not do so because of the electoral irregularities.
 The national treasury was empty and future revenues were already liened.
 Spain continued to deny Mexico's independence and threatened reconquest.

 A key achievement of his presidency was the abolition of slavery in most of Mexico.
 The slave trade had already been banned by the Spanish authorities in 1818, a ban that had been reconfirmed by the nascent Mexican government in 1824.
 A few Mexican states had also already abolished the practice of slavery, but it was not until 16 September 1829 that abolition across almost all of the nation was proclaimed by the Guerrero administration.
-Slavery at this point barely existed throughout Mexico, and only the state of Coahuila y Tejas was significantly affected, due to the immigration of slaveowners from the United States.
+Slavery at this point barely existed throughout Mexico, and only the state of Coahuila y Tejas was significantly affected, due to the immigration of slave owners from the United States.
 In response to pressure from Texan settlers, Guerrero exempted Texas from the decree on 2 December 1829.

 Guerrero called for public schools, land title reforms, industry and trade development, and other programs of a liberal nature.
 As president, Guerrero championed the causes of the racially oppressed and economically oppressed.
 Initially, the leader of the colonization of Texas, Stephen F. Austin, proved enthusiastic towards the Mexican government.